A Structured Approach to Safety Case Construction for AI Systems: Reusable AI Safety-Case Templates

 These arguments combine deductive reasoning (for design rules) and empirical reasoning (for behavioural validation) and are evidenced by mechanism inspection, alignment evaluation, and red-team testing.

 \textbf{Normative/conformance}

-Normative/conformance arguments show adherence to established frameworks, governance standards, or dependability engineering principles that are widely recognised as proxies for safety assurance.
+Normative/conformance arguments demonstrate adherence to established frameworks, governance standards, or dependability engineering principles widely recognised as proxies for safety assurance.
 This argument type demonstrates that system safety is justified through compliance with normative expectations rather than new empirical discovery.
-This argument includes two types of argument: Guideline-based argument and Dependability argument.
+This argument includes two types: Guideline-based argument and Dependability argument.
 Although these argument types also appear under other functional categories (e.g., risk-based or causal/explanatory), the taxonomy is not exclusive: certain reasoning forms can legitimately contribute to multiple assurance dimensions depending on the intent and context of their use.
-In this category, the emphasis is on institutional acceptability and auditability rather than on demonstrating new technical risk reduction.
+In this category, the emphasis is on institutional acceptability and auditability rather than on demonstrating reductions in new technical risk.
 Compliance with recognised frameworks or dependability doctrines functions as a proxy for acceptable safety within established governance regimes.

 \begin{itemize} \item \textbf{Guideline-based argument} demonstrates that the system complies with an established safety or risk-management framework and infers acceptability from that compliance.
-It argues indirectly that adherence to recognised safety processes implies acceptable risk.\\ Example: \textit{“System X adheres to our safety framework; no system that follows this framework poses unacceptable risks.”} \item \textbf{Dependability argument} demonstrates that system reliability and fault-tolerance mechanisms causally ensure safety.
+It indirectly argues that adherence to recognised safety processes implies an acceptable level of risk.\\ Example: \textit{“System X adheres to our safety framework; no system that follows this framework poses unacceptable risks.”} \item \textbf{Dependability argument} demonstrates that system reliability and fault-tolerance mechanisms causally ensure safety.
 For example, it can incorporate reliability, availability, maintainability, and safety (RAMS). \\ Example: \textit{“System X is dependably controllable: the architecture enforces fail-safe degradation and human handover on fault.”} \end{itemize}